ese-msc/c-primer/part_three/02_structs.md

 ## Summary

 We've now seen the basics of creating our own data structures with `struct` to wrap together related data, making it simpler to pass around.
 We've also seen that C++ classes allow data and functions acting on that data to be encapsulated together.
-In the next page of the main Primer we'll talk a little bit about header files, which are the things that the `#include` statements work with, and allow people to share their precompiled code with others.
+In the next (and last) page of the main Primer we'll talk a little bit about header files, which are the things that the `#include` statements work with, and allow people to share their precompiled code with others.